 If you are keeping the original incandescent lamps (or the aftermarket equivalent) and you want to add additional LED lamps for use as stop, turn, reverse or park lamp function you can do so with no additional changes to the vehicle or its electrical system.

-B)

-Adding additional incandescent lamps to the original equipment incandescent lamps:

-Customers sometimes desire to add additional lamps to the exterior lighting circuits.
-This is possible but requires adding a relay to control the additional lamps.
+B) Adding additional incandescent lamps to the original equipment incandescent lamps: Customers sometimes desire to add additional lamps to the exterior lighting circuits.
+This is possible but may require adding a relay to control the additional lamps (depending on the total amperage draw, see allowable amperage per circuit in the "electrical power usage" chapter).
 By correctly wiring the relay into the lighting circuit you only add the additional coil resistance of the relay.
 This will maintain the correct operating current (amp) range of the circuits and no faults will be set.
 A relay will need to be added to each side of the vehicle (left and right).
-Below is a sample relay circuit which can be utilized to add additional lamps
+Below is a sample relay circuit which can be utilized to add additional lamps 2015 2500/3500 Exterior Lighting Modifications / LED's

-When this type of circuit is used please understand that there is no way for the vehicle to perform any diagnostics on the added lamps.
+When this type of circuit is used please understand that there is no way for the vehicle to perform any diagnostics on the added lamps. .